Roebuck native launches book to help children learn untold side of local Black history

 Shaquan McDowell said generations of his family members have lived in Roebuck for over 200 years.
 McDowell’s descendants were free people during slavery and the Civil War, but he heard few stories growing up in school about free Black people in the area.

-The book was written for children ages seven through ten to discover another side of Black history here in the Upstate.
+The book was written to help children, ages 7-10, discover another side of Black history here in the Upstate.

 McDowell said he wants the story of E.L.
 Moran to shed light on the side of Black history that highlights strength instead of moments of enslavement.